tserduke/dev-scripts/README.md

 ### check-changelog
 Checks `changelog.md`.

-1. Checks the latest version number equals the one in root cabal file.
+1. Checks the latest version number equals the one in the root cabal file.
-2. Checks the date of latest version is current.
+2. Checks the date of the latest version is current.

 ### publish
 If all is good publishes and tags the release.

 1. Checks [lint](#lint), [build](#check-build) and [changelog](#check-changelog).
-1. Checks if there are no uncommitted files.
+1. Checks if there are no uncommitted changes.
 Add `/.shake` to `.gitignore`.
 1. `stack sdist`
 1. `stack upload .`
 1. `hg tag vx.y.z` - tags the repository with current version number.